How Tourists Can Survive Their First Pachinko Game in Japan

 Before we get into the juicy parts, let’s start with the basics.

-Here’s an official video that shows you how to play pachinko step by step:
+Here’s a standard tutorial video that shows you how to play pachinko step by step:

 Playing Pachinko for Beginners